ueno/rust-keylime-fcos34/README.md

 ## Setup

-- `keylime_agent` from [rust-keylime] will run on Fedora CoreOS VM.
+- `keylime_agent` from [rust-keylime] runs on a Fedora 34 CoreOS VM.
   The service listens on 192.168.127.2:9002.

-- `keylime_verifier` and `keylime_registrar` from Python Keylime will
+- `keylime_verifier` and `keylime_registrar` from Python Keylime runs
-  run on a Fedora 34 based container.
-Those services listens on 192.168.128.1:*.
+  on a Fedora 34 based container.
+Those services listen on 192.168.128.1:*.

 ## Steps